Fetterman leads fundraising in Pennsylvania’s US Senate race | Times Leader

 Thursday was the Federal Election Commission deadline to file reports for the second quarter.

-Second behind Fetterman in fundraising in the Democratic primary is , who chairs the three-member Montgomery County board of commissioners.
+Second behind Fetterman in fundraising in the Democratic primary is Val Arkoosh, who chairs the three-member Montgomery County board of commissioners.

 She reported raising $1 million in the quarter, with $632,000 left over in her account.
 Arkoosh also has the backing of the well-funded EMILY’S List, which spent $1.7 million in Pennsylvania’s 2016 Democratic primary to help Katie McGinty.
 McGinty won in the Democratic primary but lost in the general election.

 Fetterman and Arkoosh may have to contend with another well-funded Democratic candidate: U.S. Rep. Conor Lamb of suburban Pittsburgh.
-He is and reported almost $1.8 million in his campaign account as of June 30.
+He is expected to enter the Senate race and reported almost $1.8 million in his campaign account as of June 30.

-Otherwise, leading the Republican money chase is , a real estate investor from suburban Philadelphia, whose campaign reported raising $567,000 in the quarter, not including loans to himself.
+Otherwise, leading the Republican money chase is Jeff Bartos, a real estate investor from suburban Philadelphia, whose campaign reported raising $567,000 in the quarter, not including loans to himself.
 That left just under $1.9 million in his account as of June 30, including $840,000 in cash he loaned to himself.

 Conservative commentator Kathy Barnette reported raising the most in the quarter among Republicans, $595,000.
 She reported $476,000 left over.